-- 7. Clean the plunger rod(s) and cartridge bay(s) as follows: - A. Thoroughly moisten a lint-free wipe with a 1:10 solution of household chlorine bleach. - B. Vigorously wipe the plunger rod with the lint-free wipe.
-Wipe hard enough to remove the black debris that accumulates on the plunger rod.
+- 7. Clean the plunger rod(s) and cartridge bay(s) as follows: - A. Thoroughly moisten a lint-free wipe with a 1:10 solution of household chlorine bleach.

 Do not use a spray bottle to clean inside the cartridge bay.
 Getting bleach solution inside the I-CORE module can damage the module.